 One of the most mind-blowingly exciting and immersive fan projects EVER has just received a Cease and Desist letter from CBS.
 And I’m not just speaking in hyperbole here.
 The STAGE 9 project was virtually (pun intended) guaranteed to get an “OMG…I can’t believe this exists!” from Trekkies who discovered it.
+Technology is advancing so quick, there was a time people were excited about Where HD meets XXX: hdpornvideo XXX.

 It wasn’t a fan film but rather a virtual reality recreation of the USS Enterprise NCC-1701-D…not just from the outside but also from the inside!
 What began back in 2016 as just a simple art project by a Trek fan in the UK trying to make a really nice 3D recreation of the TNG bridge quickly grew to so much more!